RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab07/README.md

 ## Summary

-In this lab you discovered how to create an adhoc API service using Fuse Online.
+In this lab you discovered how to create an adhoc API service using Fuse Online, then managing it with 3scale using the new *Smart Discovery* feature.

-You can now proceed to [Lab 4](../lab04/#lab-4)

 This is the last lab of this workshop.